 On a large tract of farmland, stretched along a rocky shelf high above the river, Will and his brother roamed through hundreds of acres, across unkept wheat fields and into the wooded hills.
 They made forts from fallen tree branches and swung on grapevines across the valleys.

 The eastern flank of the property held a canyon of limestone and dolomite, smoothly carved by the cool and clear waters of time, originating from underground springs in marshy headwaters, long miles upstream.
 And the deep mid-sized river was blessed with wild brook trout.

 When Will was eight, his grandfather came to stay with them.
 And three of the four sunroom walls in their small family home were made solid.
 A bed and a chair were added, and Grandfather placed an old wooden desk by the remaining windowed wall, where he sat and tied flies for what seemed like days at a time to Will.
 And in between each fly, the old man raised his head to scan the landscape.

 Grandfather brought along chickens: ten hens and one rooster.
-And he promised Will and his brother that if they helped him build the chicken coop, he would teach the boys to catch brook trout at the bottom of the canyon using the feathered, hooked creations from his desk.
+He promised Will and his brother that if they helped him build the chicken coop, he would teach the boys to catch brook trout at the bottom of the canyon, using the feathered and hooked creations from his desk.
 So they built a fine chicken coop with scrap lumber.
 And on one late June evening, Grandfather told the boys, “We’ll walk down to the river in the morning and go fishing when the rooster crows.”

 Will tossed in his bed that night, eager with anticipation for what events were to come with the daylight.
 Twice he arose and walked outside, barefoot, onto the cool stone porch to judge the length of remaining time left in the night.
 But Will could sense only emptiness in the still and silent darkness.
 He knew it wasn’t time yet, and he returned to bed.